top of page

 Bringing to life some of the social history of Hongkong's colonial past through the tales and documents they left behind.

-Upcoming talks in Ireland - May 2024
+Reconnecting in Ireland - May 2024

 Women, Crime and Courts front cover